Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, the People's Committee of Binh Dinh proposed a pilot project for flying taxis in the province, attracting renewed interest in this new form of transport.

-The eVTOL (electric vertical take-off and landing) flying taxi is an electric-powered, helicopter-like vertical take-off and landing aircraft that can carry four to five people.
+The eVTOL (electric vertical take-off and landing) flying taxi is an electric-powered, helicopter-like vertical take-off and landing aircraft that can carry four or five people.
 The vision of a flying taxi future once mentioned in the 1960s cartoon series The Jetsons, in which cars fly instead of being driven, may be getting closer, as more countries have officially joined the race.

 Mẫu taxi điện Butterfly. Ảnh: Overair

 Realizing the potential of this new “land”, many technology companies are accelerating to reach the finish line soon with many aircraft models being born and being tested.
-Proponents of flying taxis believe that this is a cleaner alternative to jet planes burning fossil fuels to carry passengers.
+Supporters of flying taxis believe that this is a cleaner alternative to jet planes burning fossil fuels to carry passengers.
 Although many countries in the world have invested in this type, in reality, no place is operating commercially due to lack of legal basis.

 To soon realize the "dream" of flying taxis, the US Federal Aviation Administration has recently issued regulations considered to be the final regulations on the operation of flying taxis and their operators.
 Mr. Mike Whitaker - the head of this agency once emphasized that "flying taxis will be the first new type of aircraft of mankind after 80 years since the invention of helicopters".

-However, the current concern is that because this type is integrated from modern technology, with many outstanding features, the production cost is still expensive (some models cost more than 1 million USD).
+However, the current concern is that this type is integrated from modern technology, with many outstanding features, the production cost is still expensive (some models cost more than 1 million USD).
 Accordingly, the issue of payment for flying taxis will be difficult for low-income people to meet, only suitable for people with high incomes.
 Although there is no exact figure, it can be seen that, with the competition between manufacturers, along with a clear legal basis, the price of flying taxis can completely meet the expectations of the majority of people.

 However, according to experts, when Vietnam develops this type of vehicle, it needs to have its own set of technical standards for flying taxis.
 This set of standards is related to flight safety, safety with flying equipment that meets strict technical standards.
 Accordingly, this takes a lot of time and needs to be researched by leading experts.
 In particular, Vietnam needs to learn from the experience of some countries such as the US and some European countries, and refer to the standards according to the international framework.